Unstructured-IO/community/Pipelines-and-APIs.md

 The `unstructured_api_tools` repo houses the logic for converting pipeline notebooks to scripts.

-Executing `make generate-api` from the root directory of the repo to generate the HTTP APIs, i.e. creates prepline_<family_name>/api/<api_name>.py files.
+Executing `make generate-api` from the root directory of the repo generates the HTTP APIs, i.e. creates prepline_<family_name>/api/<api_name>.py files.

 ### Releases